 Paid family leave is closely aligned with the missions of many PCA America chapters, and therefore it may be a logical priority to take on as an organization.
-Clear messaging articulating the link between
+Clear messaging articulating the link between paid family leave and child and family well-being can be especially helpful for advocacy efforts in your state.

-- Op-ed written on supporting the need for family-friendly work policies in West Virginia - See Appendix B for an op-ed written by Sharon Hirsch, President & CEO, PCA NC - See Appendix C for broad talking points on Paid Family Leave - Telling a Story About Families and Opportunity: Increasing support for Paid Family and Medical Leave policies among key audiences - Illuminate Colorado's blog on Proposition 118 Paid Family & Medical Leave
+- Op-ed written on supporting the need for family-friendly work policies in West Virginia - See Appendix B for an op-ed written by Sharon Hirsch, President & CEO, PCA NC - See Appendix C for broad talking points on Paid Family Leave - Telling a Story About Families and Opportunity: Increasing support for Paid Family and Medical Leave policies among key audiences

+Illuminate Colorado's blog on Proposition 118 Paid Family & Medical Leave